MCPI-Revival/minecraft-pi-reborn/MODDING.md

 # Modding
 Modding Minecraft: Pi Edition is possible by patching the binary at runtime.
-To make this easier ``minecraft-pi-dcoker`` includes a libary called ``libcore.so`` which provides several functions to help you patch the game.
+To make this easier ``minecraft-pi-docker`` includes a libary called ``libcore.so`` which provides several functions to help you patch the game.

 ## Hex Addresses
 Minecraft: Pi Edition has no symbols so you must patch the hex address of an instruction instead of using a function name.
 Hex addresses can be found using tools like [Ghidra](https://ghidra-sre.org) or [RetDec](https://retdec.com).
 To find out what a function does, you can find its equivalent in Minecraft: Pocket Edition 0.6.1 and use its name for reference because Minecraft: Pocket Edition 0.6.1 includes symbols.